‘Josh Fight’ began online a year ago. Last weekend, a crowd of people named Josh showed up to duel with pool noodles.

 “I thought it would be a good way to give back, and I think everybody can get behind children’s health care,” said Swain, who also encouraged attendees to bring nonperishable food for the Lincoln Food Bank.

-Finally, he laid out some ground rules in a Reddit post, under the username “ACTUAL
+Finally, he laid out some ground rules in a Reddit post, under the username “ACTUAL JOSH.”

 Mainly he emphasized that “there will be no physical violence,” writing: “Joshs, I am calling on you to uphold the honor that the name possesses and to be good stewards of this event.”
 He went on to outline the rules for what he called a “Pool Noodle Battle Royale,” which only people with the first name Josh would be permitted to participate in.
 He also urged everyone to wear masks.